Health (HLTH)

 Offered As Demand Warrants

-Designed to train personal care attendants in basic care necessary to assist nurses and to be efficient health care team members.
+Designed to train personal care attendants in basic care necessary to assist nurses to be efficient health care team members.
 Course qualifies students for state certificate of completion as personal care attendants.
 Eighty-eight (88) hours of class, lab and clinical practice are included.
-Requires criminal background check.

-Prerequisites: Documentation of the following vaccines: Hepatitis B series, two MMRs, two chickenpox and a two-step PPD testing within previous 12 months of the clinical component of the class, Students are encouraged to have a titer drawn to prove immunity for the chickenpox, MMR and hepatitis B; Other immunizations as required by the clinical site; High school graduation or GED; Placement into or completion of DEVM F055; Placement into or completion of WRTG F090; Students must be in good physical condition.
+Prerequisites: HLTH F122 or must have a current AHA BLS for healthcare provider CPR card and First Aid card; Documentation of the following vaccines: Hepatitis B series, two MMRs, two varicella and a two-step PPD testing within previous 12 months of the clinical component of the class; Students are encouraged to have a titer drawn to prove immunity for the varicella, MMR and hepatitis B; Requires a criminal background check; Other immunizations as required by the clinical site; High school graduation or GED; Placement into MATH F055; Placement into WRTG F090; Students must be in good physical condition; Must be physically capable of performing “hands on” care to residents such as repositioning, lifting, transferring, dressing, all of which require repetitive motion throughout a work day.

 Lecture + Lab + Other: 2.5 + 3 + 0